- Interested in understanding how the financial markets actually work?

 - The BCom/BSc (Adv Maths) (Hons) combined degree is available under UAC code 424200.

-In addition, you will need to have reached the level of mathematical knowledge which is assumed in the course MATH1151 Mathematics for Actuarial Studies and Finance 1A.
+For the advanced science or advanced maths degrees, you need to have reached at least the level of mathematical knowledge which is assumed in the course MATH1141 Hgher Mathematics 1A.
 To find out what level of knowledge is assumed, see Assumed Knowledge.

 How do I get further information about these programs?